fbauchinger/correlation.network.keystones_workflow/README.md

 https://doi.org/10.1093/bioinformatics/bty734
 Github: https://github.com/scwatts/fastspar

-FastSpar can be installed through conda: conda install -c bioconda -c conda-forge fastspar
-for installation from source see https://github.com/scwatts/fastspar
+FastSpar can be installed through conda or from source (see also notes below): see https://github.com/scwatts/fastspar

 required R packages:
   - data.table